Workers and Independent Operators

 Characteristics of workers and independent operators

-The following list compares worker/independent operator characteristics.
-The statements on the left are more characteristic of the behaviour or situations of workers, while those on the right characterize the behaviour of independent operators.
+The following table compares worker/independent operator characteristics.
+The statements in the "Workers" column are more characteristic of the behaviour or situations of workers, while those in the "Independent operators" column characterize the behaviour of independent operators.
 No single statement determines a person’s status.
 Decision-makers consider the information provided on the questionnaires, and any other information relevant to the terms and conditions of employment when making their determinations.

 Comparison of characteristics and behaviours of workers and independent operators